nicklalone/IGME-689---Assembly_6502/02 - IDE and Getting Started/00 - Notes and Resources.md

 - Syntax highlight package for Emacs: [http://www.tomseddon.plus.com/beeb/6502-mode.html](http://www.tomseddon.plus.com/beeb/6502-mode.html)

 [[Registers]] and [[Process Flags]]

+https://www.masswerk.at/rc2018/04/ - This blog chronicles someone's working on a game for a contest.
 ## The Registers

 The 6502 has only a small number of registers compared to other processor of the same era.
 This makes it especially challenging to program as algorithms must make efficient use of both registers and memory.